Silent Killers: Workplace Hazards That Could Destroy Your Team Tomorrow

 Eye wash options include plumbed eye wash stations, which are connected to a water supply and deliver a consistent flow of water to the eyes, ensuring thorough irrigation.
 Self-contained eye wash units, on the other hand, are equipped with built-in water reservoirs, making them suitable for locations where access to a water supply is limited or unavailable.

-These self-contained units provide a quick and reliable solution for eye irrigation in emergency situations.
+These self-contained units provide a quick and reliable solution for eye irrigation in emergencies.

 The choice of emergency shower and eye wash system depends on the specific needs and risks within a workplace.
 Employers should assess the potential hazards and consult with safety experts to determine the most appropriate type of equipment to install.